Deckard-2049/Weather-App/README.md

 # Weather-App
-##Real-time weather app using HTML, Bootstrap and Javascript.
+Real-time weather app using HTML, Bootstrap and Javascript.
+The meteorological data for website is fetched by using RapidAPI.
-##RapidAPI used for fetching the meteorological data